Checker Taxi: Collectibility

 With the exception of the A10, A11, and Marathon models, only a handful of pre-1960 Checkers exist.
 They were produced in the thousands, but led a life of rough city streets, constant idling, and high mileage.
 Once they were retired from taxi service, they typically were scrapped.
-Once production ceased in 1982, collectors became interested.
+Once production ceased in 1982, some collectors became interested.
 At that time, however, only the later models still existed, so those are mostly the cars that can be found today.

-Two restored older Checkers reside in the Gilmore Museum in Hickory Corners, Michigan.
+Two restored older Checkers reside in the Gilmore Car Museum in Hickory Corners, Michigan.
 One is a 1923 Model E, the other is a 1936 Model Y. The museum also features the very last car the company assembled, a 1982 A11 taxi in Chicago green and ivory livery.
 At least two A8s exist, one a Driv-R-Matic Special, in restored condition.
 In the early 1950s, just before the 1952 Summer Olympics in Helsinki, a number of well-worn Checker A2s and A4s were shipped to Finland to address a taxicab shortage.
 A 1939 Model A is also in the hands of a private collector, completely restored.
 It is the only Model A known to exist today.
 Several hundred post-1960 Checkers in various conditions exist.
 A Checker A2 was restored in 2017 in Finland, and was to be shown in Lahti Classic Motorshow 2017.
 It may be the only fully restored A2 model in the world.
 One single 1949 Checker Model A3 pleasure car is currently under restoration.
-Two Checker Model A4 survive, one restored in 1950 and one in 1952.
+Two Checker Model A4 are known to survive, one restored in 1950 and one in 1952.